ThomasMcCrossin/aahlscraper/README.md

 ✅ **Auto-Rotation** - Each section displays for 15 seconds
 ✅ **Professional Design** - Sports-themed colors optimized for viewing ✅ **No Dependencies** - Self-contained HTML5 app
-✅ **🌟 Fully Automated** - GitHub Actions scrapes data every 2 hours, display auto-updates ✅ **Cloud-Based** - No server or cron jobs needed, runs entirely on GitHub
+✅ **🌟 Fully Automated** - GitHub Actions scrapes on a smart cadence (daily checkpoints + game-night bursts with automatic DST handling)
+✅ **Cloud-Based** - No server or cron jobs needed, runs entirely on GitHub

 ### How It Works

-1. **GitHub Actions** automatically runs the scraper every 2 hours
+1. **GitHub Actions** automatically runs the scraper on the timed schedule
 2. Fresh data is committed to the repository (`data/yodeck_display.json`)
 3. The Yodeck display fetches the latest data from GitHub
 4. Your screen automatically shows the most current stats
+5. Cron windows automatically adjust for Atlantic Daylight/Standard Time so the cadence stays aligned with real game times year-round

 **Zero maintenance required!** Just upload the display once and it stays updated forever.